Fu Dongju: Career

-Fu Dong went to Beijing and talked with her father, telling him that she was sent by the representative of the CCP.
-Her father asked if she had been sent by Nie Rongzhen or by Mao Zedong.
-Fu dong was then told to tell him that she was sent by Mao Zedong.
+Fu Dong facilitated the secret talks between the Communists and her father in an effort to obtain his surrender.

 At the time, Fu Dong reported to Cui Yueli, an underground member of the CCP, every two days on her father's mood changes, and sent them to the front-line headquarters of the People's Liberation Army through radio.
 Her job was to tell the CCP of her father's ideas and demands, and then to tell her father about the CCP's ideas and decisions, playing the role of the middleman.
 Fu Zouyi's concerns at that time were fear and sorry for his subordinates and friends, surrendering to the CCP, and worrying about the future arrangements of his troops, especially cadres.
-After several negotiations, on the 21st of January, 1949, Xiaojun returned to Beijing, Wang Kejun, Director of the Political Department of Beijing, on behalf of Fu Zuojun, officially wrote the "Peaceful Solution to the Beijing problem", and on the 31st of January the Chinese People's Liberation Army entered Beijing.
+After several negotiations, on 21 January 1949, Xiaojun returned to Beijing, Wang Kejun, Director of the Political Department of Beijing, on behalf of Fu Zuojun, officially wrote the "Peaceful Solution to the Beijing problem", and on 31 January the Chinese People's Liberation Army entered Beijing.
 Throughout the Pingjin campaign, Fu Dong was always by her father's side.
 In his memoirs, he expressed his great appreciation for Fu Dong's role in the war.

 After the Peaceful Liberation of Beijing, Fu Dong went to Tianjin and joined the Progress Daily newspaper as an editor, using the pen name "Fu dong". after Progress Daily was suspended, Fu Dong joined the southwest service corps of the Second Field Army of the Chinese People's Liberation army in August 1949, and went on foot with the troops from Hunan to Kunming, Yunnan Province, where she later worked. in August 1949, she participated in the founding of the Yunnan Daily newspaper.
 In 1951, during the Korean War, Chen Geng sent her back to Beijing, and when Shuai Mengqi left her in the People's Daily newspaper when she saw that she was not healthy.
 In March 1951, she was transferred to the press department and the literature and art department.
 In 1952, she married Zhou Yizhi, the Chief Correspondent of the Hong Kong bureau of People's Daily.